germanamz/germanamz/README.md

 * Tech lover 🎧
 * Coding maniac 💥

---- Building cool things for everyone to see 🚀 ---
+--- Humanity to the next level 🚀 ---